DualOrb/Rust_Servos_Generic/readme.md

 # Rust Generic Servos

-## A simple API layer for manipulating servo motors connected to GPIO pins on a Raspberry Pi4 (BCM Naming).
+A simple API layer for manipulating servo motors.

+Provides direct interface to a Raspberry Pi 4, or can use it to calculate the pulse widths required for a different interface

 ## Features
 - Uses hardware PWM if available (standard GPIO library uses software PWM and is more jittery)